yaronpen/search_app/README.md

 The way I implemented the url query params is not perfect, what came up to my mind is that the route address is simple. the url might become complicated, but I wanted the parameters to have a really clear and understandable names, probably could've come up with a better and more solution.

-May be I could've set up promise based solution for this too.
 Probably could've come up with a better soultion if I had more time.

 Thanks for all and cheers,